automatarium/automatarium/documentation/frontend-docs/hooks/Hooks.md

 # useState__

 ## useStateCreation
+When the user equips the state tool, it displays a state svg upon the surface of the editor panel.
+This hook contains a couple of methods using the ``useEvent`` hook, to recognise the events from the users clicks.
+When a svg state is created, it also retrieves the x and y axis, which these preceding elements are then stored into the ``store`` (``useProjectStore``);

+Additionally, upon creating a state, if the user holds down their mouse button, it will create a 'ghost' state.
+This UI element signifies a guide of placing a state.

 ## useStateDragging
 useStateDragging is a custom hook that contains a selection of states.
 The states were originally selected from the ``useResourceDragging`` custom hook. useStateDragging is simply a selected  area of states that can be used as reference.